Home > Security Settings

 Only your account owner can change your security settings.

-*The new security settings are available on premier, unlimited and enterprise accounts.
+*The new security settings are available on enterprise accounts.

 Change the password requirements to increase the difficulty of password cracking